x64bitMango/x-frame-anywhere/README.md

    ```html
    <iframe is="x-frame-anywhere" src="https://example.org/"></iframe>
    ```
-   You can also include the `debug` attribute to enable debug logging.
+   You can also include the `debug` attribute to enable debug logging in the console.

    ```html
    <iframe is="x-frame-anywhere" debug src="https://example.org/"></iframe>